-- 2.8.1 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and /or can occur between children outside the school or college.
+- 4.6.1 Safeguarding incidents and/or behaviours can be associated with factors outside the school or college and /or can occur between children outside the school or college.
 All staff, but especially the designated safeguarding lead (and deputies) should be considering the context within which such incidents and/or behaviours occur.
 This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.
 Children's social care assessments should consider such factors so it is important that schools and colleges provide as much information as possible as part of the referral process.
-This will allow any assessment to consider all the available evidence and the full context of any abuse. - 2.8.2 Contextual Safeguarding provides a framework for school staff to consider the risks to young people within the social environment which may create vulnerability to Child Sexual Exploitation (see 2.7.1 Sexual abuse) and Criminal Exploitation. - 2.8.3 Child Criminal Exploitation Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of "County Lines" criminal activity: drug networks or gangs groom and exploit children and young people to carry drugs and money from one area to another, typically from urban areas to suburban and rural areas, market and seaside towns.
-Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs and a referral to the National Referral Mechanism (NRM) should be considered.
-Like other forms of abuse and exploitation, county lines exploitation: - can affect any child or young person (male or female) under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence;
+This will allow any assessment to consider all the available evidence and the full context of any abuse. - 4.6.2 Contextual Safeguarding provides a framework for school staff to consider the risks to young people within the social environment which may create vulnerability, for example, to Child Sexual Exploitation (see 2.7.1 Sexual abuse) and Criminal Exploitation. - 4.6.3 Child Criminal Exploitation Child Criminal Exploitation is where an individual or group takes advantage of an imbalance of power to coerce, control, manipulate or deceive a child into any criminal activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial or other advantage of the perpetrator or facilitator and/or (c) through violence or the threat of violence.
+The victim may have been criminally exploited even if the activity appears consensual.
+CCE does not always involve physical contact; it can also occur through the use of technology.
+Child Criminal Exploitation:-